romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-As a project manager exploring collaborative platforms for your development team, you're evaluating GitHub for managing your projects.
+Q: As a project manager exploring collaborative platforms for your development team, you're evaluating GitHub for managing your projects.
 What is the primary purpose of creating a GitHub organization?
 <details><summary>Show the answer</summary><p>

 - **To allow businesses and open-source projects to collaborate across many projects at once with advanced security and administrative features**